jasonsbarr/SimplyJavaScript/README.md

         -   How do we compute it?
         -   What can we do with the result?
 -   Complexity and abstraction
+-   What is a computer?
+    -   Human computers and computing devices
+    -   From analog to digital computing
+    -   Fixed program vs stored program
+    -   Turing completeness
+    -   Code as both instructions and data (Von Neumann architecture)
 -   What is a program?
     -   Computations and algorithms
-    -   Data and operations
-        -   I/O
-        -   Instructions
-        -   Data and state
+    -   Data, operations, and state
     -   3 parts of an algorithm
         1. Set of instructions
         2. Flow of control
         3. Terminal condition
--   Programs and programming languages
-    -   Compiled vs. interpreted
-    -   Dynamic vs. static data types
-    -   Compile time and runtime
 -   Programming languages are languages
     -   Primitives
     -   Syntax
     -   Static semantics
     -   Semantics
+-   Programs and programming languages
+    -   Ada Lovelace programs the Analytical Engine
+    -   Low level and high level languages
+        -   Machine code and assembly
+        -   Machine-independent languages and compiling (Grace Hopper and A-0)
+        -   The first high-level languages: FORTRAN, LISP, and COBOL
+        -   Modern programming languages
+    -   Compiled vs. interpreted
+    -   Dynamic vs. static data types
+    -   Compile time and runtime
+-   A _very brief_ history of JavaScript
 -   Overview of JavaScript's basic syntax
     -   Identifiers
     -   Statements and expressions